CurrentCoin/information/README.md

 https://currentcoin.io/static/media/currentcoin_whitepaper.0d261d0f.pdf

-CurrentCoin is an ERC20 token, on the Ethereum network.
+CurrentCoin is an ERC20 token on the Ethereum network.

 Write to us at info@currentcoin.io and contact@currentcoin.io.